SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     --------------------------------- -----------------------------------------------------------------------------------
     **Biometrics**
     ---------------------------------------------------------------------------------------------------------------------
-    Create                             Create a new encounter.
-No identify is performed Read                               Read the data of an encounter Update                             Update an encounter
+    Create Encounter                   Create a new encounter.
+No identify is performed Read Encounter                     Read the data of an encounter Update Encounter                   Update an encounter
-    Delete                             Delete an encounter
+    Delete Encounter                   Delete an encounter
     Merge                              Merge two sets of encounters
     Set Encounter Status               Set an encounter status Read Template                      Read the generated template